muritane/executability-filter/README.md

 - Economic limits.
 - Cognitive limits.

+Execution does not occur in an unconstrained space.

 Constraint-free execution is ill-typed.

 Territory and Representation

-The filter is grounded in a simple observation:
+The existence of a representation does not imply the existence of an executable pathway.

+Descriptions are not implementations.

-Representations are not executions.
+Models are not executions.

-A map may describe a route.

-A theory may describe a system.

-A model may describe a process.

-A vision may describe a future.

-None imply that an executable pathway exists.
+Plans are not state transitions.

 The filter therefore asks:

-How does this abstraction instantiate in the territory?
+How does this abstraction instantiate within the territory?

 before asking: